rishabhvarshney14/covid19-webapp/README.md

 Visualize total number of Infected, Recovered and Deaths by Countries.

-Check here for the live version: (Live app)[live app : https://covid19webapp.netlify.app/]
+Check here for the live version: [Live app](https://covid19webapp.netlify.app/)